repejota/resume/resume.md

 1 entire year since its beginning brainstorming meetings to the final deadline and product presentation on live.

-### Freelance IT Consultant and Senior Developer., Industrial Gines S.A.
+### Freelance IT Consultant and Senior Developer., Industrial Gines SA
 October 2002 – December 2003, Girona

 Industrial Ginés S.A. & MatasRamis S.A.  http://www.industrialgines.com